|

 Troubleshooting

 macOS Catalina introduced new security controls.
 For example, apps are now required to ask your permission before accessing parts of the drive where documents and personal files are kept.
-If Scilab does not show files in the FileBrowser component, you will have to enable the command-line interpreter /bin/sh (which is run just after you double-click on Scilab's icon) in the "Privacy" tab in the System Preferences Control Panel.
-This small video shows how to find the /bin folder by using the keys combination Command-Shift-G and then drag and drop /bin/sh in the list of authorized applications.
+If Scilab does not show files in the FileBrowser component, you will have to enable full disk access for Scilab in the "Privacy & Security" tab in the System Preferences Control Panel (see this small video).

 Other issues